• Skip to primary navigation

 Instructions

-• Start with a milk marinade for 30-60 minutes.
-Cover the chicken with the milk and allow it to set in the refrigerator.
-Buttermilk would be excellent here.
+• Start with a buttermilk marinade for 30-60 minutes.
+Pat dry the chicken, then cover it with buttermilk in a bowl and allow it to set in the refrigerator.

 adding milk to raw chicken in a whtie bowl

-• Preheat oven to 375° convection or 400° conventional.
-Mix 1 cup AP flour with 1 tablespoon seasoning salt (I used Lowery's), two teaspoon paprika, one teaspoon black pepper.
+• Preheat oven to 375ยฐ convection or 400ยฐ conventional.
+Mix 1 cup AP flour with 1 tablespoon seasoning salt (I used Lowery's), 2 teaspoons paprika, and 1 teaspoon black pepper.
 Mix well.

 mixing spices with flour in a tray

-• Slice up four tablespoons of butter into an oven and stovetop safe pan.
+• Slice up 4 tablespoons of butter into an oven and stovetop-safe pan.
 Place in the hot oven for 2-3 minutes to melt the butter.
-I use a 12-inch cast-iron pan.
+A 12-inch cast iron skillet if making one or two pieces.
+Use a baking sheet with sides or a cake pan if making more.

 melted butter in a large frying pan